Students, Schools & Teachers

 Moore College of Art & Design

-BFA for Women Moore is the first and only visual arts college for women in the US.
+BFA for Women Moore is the first and only visual arts college for women in the US for undergraduates.
 Founded in 1848, the college sets the standard of excellence in educating women for careers in the visual arts.
-Learn more about the BFA at Moore.

-Graduate Programs Moore offers coeducational three summer intensive, low-residency graduate degrees: an MFA in Studio Arts, MFA in Interior Design and an MA in Art Education with an Emphasis in Special Populations.
-Learn more about Graduate Programs.
+Graduate Studies offers three coed graduate degrees: an MFA in Socially-Engaged Studio Art, an MA in Socially-Engaged Art and an MA in Art Education with an Emphasis in Special Populations.

-Continuing Education for Adults offers classes for men and women at all levels.
-Be inspired to cultivate your creativity and expand your professional and personal interests.
-Visit www.moore.edu or click on Continuing Education for details.
+Continuing Education for Adults offers classes for men and women at all levels that will cultivate your creativity and expand your professional and personal interests.

-Teachers Summer Institue is an annual professional retreat for art educators.
-Learn more about Moore’s Teachers Summer Institute.
+Teachers Summer Institute is an annual professional retreat for art educators.

 Pennsylvania Horticultural Society